 Flourless peanut butter cookies are crisp on the outside, chewy on the inside, and filled with peanut butter flavor.
 The dough is made without flour and requires no chilling time - cookies are ready in less than 30 minutes.

+I've dressed up the classic "3 ingredient peanut butter cookies" recipe to make an even chewier, more flavorful cookie.
 From mixing to baking, you'll have cookies in less than thirty minutes with this simple recipe!

 You're going to love these flourless peanut butter cookies because not only are they delicious, they're incredibly easy to make!
 Plus, they're gluten free - you won't even realize the flour is missing.